stmilne/icdsHelp/docs/15_InstallingFromSource.md

 Many source packages are built using [`cmake`][cmake], a Unix tool for controlling the compile and load process.
-To use `cmake`, first load its module:
+To use cmake, first load its module:
 [cmake]: https://cmake.org/cmake/help/latest/manual/cmake.1.html
 ```
 module load cmake